glam-imperial/EmotionalConversionStarGAN/README.md

  |- world
  ```
  # Training EmotionStarGAN
  Main training script is **train_main.py**.
-However to automatically train as it was trained for "StarGAN for Emotional Speech Conversion: Validated by Data Augmentation of End-to-End Emotion Recognition", simply call:
+However to automatically train a three emotion model (angry, sad, happy) as it was trained for "StarGAN for Emotional Speech Conversion: Validated by Data Augmentation of End-to-End Emotion Recognition", simply call:
  ```
  ./full_training_script.sh
  ```
+ This script runs three steps:
+ 1. Runs classifier_train.py - Pretrains an auxiliary emotional classifier.
+Saves best checkpoint to ./checkpoints/cls_checkpoint.ckpt.
+ 2.Runs main training for 200k iterations in --recon_only mode, meaning model learns to simply reconstruct the input audio.
+ 3. Trains model for a further 100k steps, introducing the pre-trained classifier.

  A full training run will take ~24 hours on a decent GPU.
 The auxiliary emotional classifier can also be trained independently using **classifier_train.py**.

  # Sample Conversion